 Internship Site Purpose:

 The Law & Corpus Linguistics (LCL) Internship is a rare opportunity for students to contribute to a project that has been described as revolutionary to legal interpretation.
-Interns will find a chance to obtain the skills and knowledge needed to be at the forefront of this new initiative in the law.
-Using a classroom model and following a scheduled curriculum, an intern’s experience will consist of work in three areas: annotation of source document metadata, engagement with legal and academic research, and exposure to rudimentary corpus linguistics.
+Interns will share and develop skills and knowledge needed to support the foundation of a developing initiative in the law.
+An intern’s experience will consist of work in multiple areas: research, editing, and writing, development and annotation of source texts.
+Each internship is unique, but will likely include engagement with legal and academic research and rudimentary exposure corpus linguistics.

 This internship is a remote opportunity available to students from any major.